Have you seen our new video? Check it out below!

 Ego was always there.
 Now it’s emboldened.

 Those graduation posts you see on Facebook, LinkedIn and Instagram are a spectacle, particularly the LinkedIn ones.
 It’s a chance for the large majority of students to spew all of their achievements of the past 3 or 4 years so that employers and friends will look upon them favourably and lavish them with praise.
-Some were just outright ridiculous, I read one post from a student who put at the top of her list of achievements ‘Overcame anxiety’, not only is that impossible, it is the equivalent of saying I have overcome sadness so I will be permanently happy.

 Earlier this year, I was nominated for the Outstanding Student Contribution Award.
 An award that is given to eight students across the whole university each year for their activities outside of academia.
 I didn’t win and I was furious.
 I felt entitled to the award given all my work with my department and numerous organisations across my three years.
 In hindsight, my ego was blocking my rational thoughts.